projectatomic/atomic-site/source/blog/2016-04-13-running_OCI.html.md

 This post will walk you through the steps to running a runc container using the [OCI](https://github.com/opencontainers/runtime-spec/) configuration.

 We will walk through two examples.
-One for running a Fedora container, and another for running a Redis container.
+One for running a Fedora container and another for running a Redis container.

+READMORE

 There are three steps to running a runc container:

 1. Construct a rootfs
 2. Create a OCI configuration
 3. Start the runtime

-### Getting ocitools
+## Getting ocitools

 [OCItools](https://github.com/opencontainers/ocitools) are a bunch of utilities to work with the OCI specification.
 We are going to make use of the generate utility.
 It helps generate a OCI configuration for runc with a command line that is similar to docker run.